 28 Feb Finally, Here is A Cheat Sheet for Making the Most of Your Internship

-(If you are looking for feasible tips and strategies on how to prepare for your dream career, level-up with this inside scoop from hiring managers.)
+(If you are looking for feasible tips and strategies on preparing for your dream career, level-up with these exclusive best practices from hiring managers.)

 Have a clear goal

 Internships are investments in your future.
 They move you even closer to actualizing your career goals.
-Consequently, you need to have a goal for your internship.
-Be specific about what you want from the opportunity and work towards actualizing it every day.
+Consequently, you need to have a purpose for your internship.
+Be specific about what you want from the opportunity and work towards achieving it every day.

 Your goal must not be extraordinary; it could be the skills you want to learn from the job and how you want to be remembered afterward.
 The effect of your work is often the most important thing.

 Endeavor to merge your goals into your supervisor’s goal.
-No matter how significant your goals are, if they are not in congruence with that of your boss, you are running a losing race.
+No matter how significant your goals are, if they are not congruent with your boss’s, you are running a losing race.
 Therefore, be clear about what he or she wants from you at the end of the day and use every opportunity to actualize it.

 Be a fast follower